Canada–United States relations: American Revolutionary War

-War of 1812 (1812-1815)
+War of 1812 (1812–1815)

 The Treaty of Paris of 1783, which ended the American Revolutionary War, called for British forces to vacate all their forts south of the Great Lakes border.
 Britain refused to do so, citing the failure of the newly independent United States to provide financial restitution for Loyalists who had lost property in the war.
-The Jay Treaty in 1795 with Great Britain resolved that lingering issue and the British departed the forts.
-Thomas Jefferson saw the nearby British presence as a threat to the United States, and so he opposed the Jay Treaty, and it became one of the major political issues in the United States at the time.
+The Jay Treaty in 1795 with Great Britain resolved that lingering issue, and the British departed the forts.
+Thomas Jefferson saw the nearby British presence as a threat to the United States, and so he opposed the Jay Treaty, and which became one of the major political issues in the United States at the time.
 Thousands of Americans immigrated to Upper Canada (Ontario) from 1785 to 1812 to obtain cheaper land and better tax rates prevalent in that province; despite expectations that they would be loyal to the U.S. if a war broke out, in the event they were largely non-political.